Life With Braces

 You Can Rock This

 Now that you have your braces, how do you take care of them?
 It’s important for you to know how to properly take care of your braces throughout your entire orthodontic treatment.
 We put together this page just for that reason.
-Below you will find great tips for taking care of your braces as well as what foods you should avoid and what you can enjoy without worry.
-Remember, we are always available if you have questions or concerns!

-To Follow After You Get Braces
+To Follow After You Get Your Braces

-• We recommend you use a soft bristled tooth brush with a small head.
-Electric and sonic tooth brushes are also acceptable.
+• We recommend you use a soft-bristled toothbrush with a small head.
+Electric and sonic toothbrushes are also acceptable.

 • Brush your teeth after meals and snacks.